semanticarts/ontology-toolkit/README.md

 ##### RDF Transformation

-- `definedBy`, which inspects each input file to identify a single defined ontology, and then adds a `rdfs:isDefinedBy` property to every `owl:Class`, `owl:ObjectProperty`, `owl:DatatypeProperty` and `owl:AnnotationProperty` defined in the file referencing the identified ontology.
+- `definedBy`, which inspects each input file to identify a single defined ontology, and then adds a `rdfs:isDefinedBy` property referencing the identified ontology to resources defined in the file.
+  - `mode` - has two possible values, `strict` (the default) and `all`.
+If `mode` is `strict`, any resources with type `owl:Class`, `owl:ObjectProperty`, `owl:DatatypeProperty` and `owl:AnnotationProperty` is annotated.
+Otherwise, `mode` is `all` and any resource with a type and at least one other property is annotated.
 Existing `rdfs:isDefinedBy` values are removed prior to the addition.
 Input and output file specification options are identical to those used by the `copy` action.
+  - `versionedDefinedBy` - use `owl:versionIRI` for `rdfs:isDefinedBy`, when available.
+  - `retainDefinedBy` - by default, `definedBy` will override any existing `rdfs:definedBy` annotations, but if this option is provided, existing annotations will be left in place.
 - `export`, which functions similarly to the command-line export functionality, gathering one or more input ontologies and exporting them as a single file, with some optional transformations, depending on the following specified options: